 - Dispel Magic can be cast on an ally removing 2 harmful magic effects, or an enemy removing 2 beneficial magic effects.
 This is fantastic at dealing with powerful debuffs and buffs, like crowd control effects.

 - Abolish Disease periodically removes diseases from the target.

 - Power Infusion increases a targets damage and healing for a short period of time, and can be used on yourself or an ally for a temporary boost of power.

 - Psychic Scream is an instant AoE fear which can ease pressure on yourself and your allies by fearing enemies away.

 - Levitate can be used on yourself and your allies to slow falling or move faster over water.
 Particularly useful in World PvP and Battleground situations.

-- Mind Vision is a slightly more niche ability but particularly in battlegrounds can be used to spy on enemy locations, or quickly check up on allies.
+- Mind Vision is a niche ability, but it can be used to spy on enemy locations (such as a Warsong Gulch flag carrier's location), or to quickly check up on allies.

-- Mana Burn especially when talented is a particularly potent spell for taking care of spell casters and other healers by depleting their Mana pool while doing damage to them.
+- Mana Burn, especially with Improved Mana Burn, is particularly potent for taking care of spell casters and other healers by depleting their Mana pool.
+It also does a small amount of damage.

-- Holy Fire is a high damage spell but has a particularly long cast time which reduces the number of situations you will be casting it.
+- Holy Fire is a high damage spell but has a particularly long cast time, which makes it hard to use in most situations.

-- Holy Nova does not do a lot of damage or healing with a small number of targets, but can be useful while moving with a larger number of targets.
-It can also be used to locate nearby stealthed enemies.
+- Holy Nova does not do a lot of damage or healing, but can be useful while moving along with 3+ targets.
+It can also be used at Rank 1 to locate nearby stealthed enemies.